 Our governing body is the LARIA Council.
 We also have a number of Activity and local groups.
 To see copies of the minutes of Council and AGM meetings please log-in to our member pages.
 You will also find there copies of our financial accounts.

 Read more about our history.
 In 2008 we merged with ALGIS (Affiliation of Local Government Information Specialists).
 This had been formed in 1990 previously under the umbrella of the Institute of Information Scientists.
-In 2013 we formally merged with BURISA (British Urban and Regional Information Systems Association) from January 2013.
+In 2013 we formally merged with BURISA (British Urban and Regional Information Systems Association) and 2017 with SSRG (Social Services Research Group).
 Both associations were established in the early 1970s and pursued many shared interests and objectives.

 We accept members from both public and private sector bodies.
 You can also join as an individual.
 Our membership levels and the way we work puts networking and collaborative working at the heart of what we do.
 Find more details about LARIA membership and benefits